box/box-developer-changelog/content/2018/09-05-annotations-available-for-excel-files-in-preview.md

   - api
 is_impactful: false
 is_new_feature: false
 ---

+# Annotations available for Excel files in preview

 Currently, annotations capabilities don't appear within Excel files in preview, either via the